 - If cooking on low, turn the heat setting to high.
 Remove the chicken pieces.

 - Combine the corn starch and water and whisk it into the liquid.
+Heat on high for 30 - 60 minutes or until slightly thickened.
+(See note for alternative suggestion.)

-- Heat on high for about 30 minutes or until slightly thickened.
-Serve the chicken and sauce over pasta or rice.
+- Serve the chicken and sauce over pasta or rice.

 I have made Chicken Cacciatore many times but never tried it in the crock pot.
 This looks really good.
 Always looking for new crock pot recipes.
 Thanks for sharing.